 Address: 60 E Broadway, East side of Level 1, Bloomington, MN 55425

 Minnesota’s largest marine museum, Sea Life Aquarium, is located on the East side of Level 1.
-This incredible aquarium experience is home to more than 4,500 animals living in 1.3 million gallons of water.
+This incredible aquarium experience is home to over 4,500 animals living in 1.3 million gallons of water.

-Sea Life aquarium is also a great place to host birthday parties or special events.
-If you need a place to stay, the Sheraton Bloomington is close by.
+Sea Life Aquarium is also a great place to host birthday parties or special events.
+If you need a place to stay, the Sheraton Bloomington is nearby.

 9. Minnesota Masonic Heritage Center

 Address: 11411 Masonic Home Dr, Bloomington, MN 55437